padcom/react-example-02/README.md

 You can always create globally scoped classes.
 To do that define then in `:global { ... }` scope.
 See `src/main/components/App.less` for example.

-A customized version of [classnames-loader](https://www.npmjs.com/package/classnames-loader) has been implemented.
-In the original version (see link) all you can do is concatenate the classes.
+A [customized](https://github.com/testdriven/classnames-loader) version of [classnames-loader](https://www.npmjs.com/package/classnames-loader) has been implemented.
+In the original version  all you can do is concatenate the classes.
 In this extended version you can do that too but also you can access individual classes as if they were regular modules.
 See `src/main/components/Input.js` to see it in action.

 ### ESLint

-There are 2 special configuration options that are key for this project.
+There are 3 special configuration options that are key for this project.

+  - `complexity` (as in cyclomatic code complexity) is set to be at most 5
   - `react/prop-types` is disabled (I don't care about those - yet)
   - `react/no-unknown-property` is tweaked because we're using [react-html-attrs](https://github.com/insin/babel-plugin-react-html-attrs) Babel plugin.